julienetie/typecase/README.md

 Typecase Is a tiny but powerful library that aims to provide a useful type of a given value.
 It is intended for standard dynamically typed JavaScript.

 Types seem to be a commonly misunderstood subject in the world of JavaScript and can sometimes be difficult to manage even if you do understand it well.
-Typecase differentiates between differnt types from the perspective of the JavaScript language and common usage rather than other static typed languages.
+Typecase differentiates between different types from the perspective of the JavaScript language and common usage rather than other static typed languages.

 ## .true
 ```javascript